Creating a resume outline is like building Lego.

-Add this section to your outline when applying for a position in an industry where education is a must (like legal or health).
+Add this resume section to your outline when applying for a position in an industry where education is a must (like legal or health).

-A Deloitte study found out that 82% of job recruiters prefer candidates who have a volunteering experience behind their back.
+A Deloitte study found out that 82% of job recruiters prefer candidates who have volunteering experience behind their back.